Great Bulmoor Farm caerleon

 The Phillips Family at Bulmoor

-Our family’s connection to Great Bulmoor began in 1908 when our great-grand-uncle, Ebenezer ‘Lewis’ Phillips, married Maud Morgan from St Brides, Wentloog.
+Our family’s connection to Great Bulmoor began in 1908 when our great-granduncle, Ebenezer ‘Lewis’ Phillips, married Maud Morgan from St Brides, Wentloog.
 Lewis was the son of the late Ebenezer Phillips of Bryngwyn Farm, and Maud was the daughter of William Morgan, a grocer.
 The couple purchased and settled at Great Bulmoor Farm and cider house, where they became close neighbours of the Skinners at Abernant Farm.

 Their only son, Phillip Frederick Lewis Phillips, was born in 1909.
 The 1911 Census records a busy farm, with Lewis as master farmer and two permanent workers living in the outbuildings: Charles Hallett from Somerset, employed as a carter, and John Walters from Nash, listed as a farmer.
 Lewis bred horses and entered them in local agricultural shows.
-By 1921, Charles Hallett had become a wagoner, joined by his brother John, a cowman.
+By 1921, Charles Hallett had become a wagoner, joined at Bulmoor by his brother John, a cowman.
 The land at Bulmoor, along with surrounding farms, was regularly used by the Llangibby Hunt.

-Bulmoor Lido
+Bulmore Lido

 Mysteries of the Farm